ROCm/MIVisionX/utilities/rocAL/rocAL_video_unittests/README.md

   ````
 ./testScript.sh <input> <test_case>
   ````
+The outputs will be dumped inside the build/output_frames folder
 ## Test Cases
 The following test cases are supported in this unittest:
 1. Video Reader